-While this is all recent history of Belum Caves, evidence suggests that they existed prior to Robert Bruce discovering them.
+While this is all recent history of Belum Caves in Andhra Pradesh, evidence suggests that they existed prior to Robert Bruce discovering them.
 The geological process itself would have taken place over thousands of years.
 Somehow, someone did find them and used them for there found vessels dating back to 4500 BC.
 The caves were used by Jain and Buddhist monks as their living and meditation quarters.

 It is believed that the current caves were connected to the other caves like Yaganti caves, Billasurgam caves and Sanyasula caves found in this region.
 Largely comprising of Quartz and Limestone, the Belum Caves in Andhra Pradesh have many wonders hidden within them – all of them making it one of the must-visit destinations of South India.